record of my Andrews ancestors is the marriage of Thomas

 and later brick maker.
 Elizabeth's family came from

 Today Horton and Woodlands are little more than intersections on country roads with a few scattered houses.
 Verwood has seen rapid growth this century, following the arrival of the railway, and is a sizable town.
 Cranborne still looks somewhat as it may have in the late 1800’s.
 Cranborne is the site of a monastery, founded in 980 and said to be the oldest in the England.
-The countryside is gently rolling hills; and the villages are a few hours walk of each other.
+The countryside is gently rolling hills; and the villages are a few hours walk away.
 Dorset ,over the centuries, has been occupied by the Britons, Celts, Romans, Saxons, Angles, Jutes, Danes, Vikings and Normans, etc. I guess we are a blend of all of these.

 (A possibility mentioned to me is "......Thomas Andrews baptised Gussage 10-11-1754 to a Thomas and Mary Andrews.". thanks Rita, Sept 2007)